vcristian1/codebuddy/README.md

 # codebuddy
 Your friendly neighborhood Coding AI.
-Ask Code Buddy coding questions you do not have the answer to.
+Ask Code Buddy your coding questions that you do not have the answers to!